Google Pay

 }

-Google Payâ„¢ in app
+Google Pay™ in app

-We also provide Google Payâ„¢ for native Android applications.
-Our Android SDK client helps you embed Google Payâ„¢ into your application while we will decrypt sensitive payment information for you.
+We also provide Google Pay™ for native Android or iOS applications.
+Our client SDKs (Android, Swift, Flutter, React Native) help you embed Google Pay™ into your application, while we will decrypt sensitive payment information for you.
+The following explanation will use the Android SDK as an example, but other SDKs have the same flow.

-- Retrieve Google Payâ„¢
+- Retrieve Google Pay™

-- Comply to Strong Customer Authentication (SCA)
+- Comply with Strong Customer Authentication (SCA)

 - Get payment token